ikarosainasoja/python-curses-wordwrap/README.md

 ## Using the word wrapper

-The simplest way to utilize this module is to put the _word_wrapper.py_ file in the same directory as the file requiring word wrapping.
+The simplest way to utilize this module is to download the _word_wrapper.py_ file, and copying it into the same directory as the file requiring word wrapping.

 Import the module inside your main python file with `ìmport word_wrapper`